Hebrews Chapter 13

 The Apostle Paul is not talking about loving all men and even our enemies, but rather that we should have a familial love for fellow believers, who are in a spiritual relationship to one another as also part of the Body of Jesus Christ, His Church

-We should pray for each other, bear one another’s burdens, forgive each other, and meet in fellowship together to encourage and exhort one another.
+We should pray for each other, bear one another’s burdens, forgive each other, and meet in fellowship together to encourage, exhort, and edify one another in the Word.
 This love is to continue (without ceasing) as routine practice and grow as our love for Jesus continues and grows.

 Romans 12:10, “[Be] kindly affectioned one to another with brotherly love; in honour preferring one another;” and

-1 Peter 1:22, “¶Seeing ye have purified your souls in obeying the truth through the Spirit unto unfeigned love of the brethren, [see that ye] love one another with a pure heart fervently:
+1 Peter 1:22, “¶Seeing ye have purified your souls in obeying the truth through the Spirit unto unfeigned love of the brethren, [see that ye] love one another with a pure heart fervently:“

 We are reminded here that a believer should be given to hospitality as we read in

-1 Timothy 3:2, “A bishop then must be blameless, the husband of one wife, vigilant, sober, of good behaviour, given to hospitality, apt to teach;
+1 Timothy 3:2, “A bishop then must be blameless, the husband of one wife, vigilant, sober, of good behaviour, given to hospitality, apt to teach;“

-Matthew 25:35, “For I was an hungred, and ye gave me meat: I was thirsty, and ye gave me drink: I was a stranger, and ye took me in:
+Matthew 25:35, “For I was an hungred, and ye gave me meat: I was thirsty, and ye gave me drink: I was a stranger, and ye took me in:”

 Remember Abraham, when he met the three angels who were strangers to him, in Genesis 18:3, “And said, My Lord, if now I have found favour in thy sight, pass not away, I pray thee, from thy servant: Let a little water, I pray you, be fetched, and wash your feet, and rest yourselves under the tree: And I will fetch a morsel of bread, and comfort ye your hearts; after that ye shall pass on: for therefore are ye come to your servant.
-And they said, So do, as thou hast said.
+And they said, So do, as thou hast said.“

-Remember also the “Parable of the Good Samaritan
+Remember also the “Parable of the Good Samaritan“

 Christians have suffered various degrees of persecution since the beginning of the New Testament to this day and that will continue until Judgment Day.
 All believers are to pray for, and attend (wherever possible) to the needs of such as might be in a “physical prison”, remembering that this is not talking about those arrested for criminal activity, but rather for the sake of Jesus Christ and His Gospel.
 We must view them as if we are fellow prisoners with them.
 Moreover, we are exhorted, if we really love our spiritual brothers and sisters, we should extend the same courtesies to them.
 These include missionaries, the elderly, the infirm, the unemployed/unemployable within the body of believers.

-Matthew 25:36, “Naked, and ye clothed me: I was sick, and ye visited me: I was in prison, and ye came unto me.
+Matthew 25:36, “Naked, and ye clothed me: I was sick, and ye visited me: I was in prison, and ye came unto me.“

 Marriage, only between a man and a women, was first instituted by God in Genesis 2:22-24, “And the rib, which the LORD God had taken from man, made he a woman, and brought her unto the man. ¶And Adam said, This [is] now bone of my bones, and flesh of my flesh: she shall be called Woman, because she was taken out of Man.
-Therefore shall a man leave his father and his mother, and shall cleave unto his wife: and they shall be one flesh.
+Therefore shall a man leave his father and his mother, and shall cleave unto his wife: and they shall be one flesh.“

 Marriage was established by God to be a representation of the union between Jesus Christ and His Church in Ephesians 5:22-25, “¶Wives, submit yourselves unto your own husbands, as unto the Lord.
 For the husband is the head of the wife, even as Christ is the head of the church: and he is the saviour of the body.
 Therefore as the church is subject unto Christ, so [let] the wives be to their own husbands in every thing. ¶Husbands, love your wives, even as Christ also loved the church, and gave himself for it;” and Revelation 21:2, “And I John saw the holy city, new Jerusalem, coming down from God out of heaven, prepared as a bride adorned for her husband.”

 Sexual love between and husband and wife is honorable, holy, and ordained by God.
 It is encouraged to prevent sin as we read in 1 Corinthians 7:1-5, “¶Now concerning the things whereof ye wrote unto me: [It is] good for a man not to touch a woman.
 Nevertheless, [to avoid] fornication, let every man have his own wife, and let every woman have her own husband.
 Let the husband render unto the wife due benevolence:and likewise also the wife unto the husband.
 The wife hath not power of her own body, but the husband: and likewise also the husband hath not powerof his own body, but the wife.
-Defraud ye not one the other, except [it be] with consent for a time, that ye may give yourselves to fasting and prayer; and come together again, that Satan tempt you not for your incontinency.
+Defraud ye not one the other, except [it be] with consent for a time, that ye may give yourselves to fasting and prayer; and come together again, that Satan tempt you not for your incontinency.“

 But God will judge and deal with those who are promiscuous and unchaste.
 Married believers are to live together in love, compassion and submission, protecting and building their marriages and homes for the glory of God and the good of themselves and for the furthering of the Gospel.

 1 Corinthians 6:9, “Know ye not that the unrighteous shall not inherit the kingdom of God?
 Be not deceived: neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor abusers of themselves with mankind, Nor thieves, nor covetous, nor drunkards, nor revilers, nor extortioners, shall inherit the kingdom of God.
-And such were some of you: but ye are washed, but ye are sanctified, but ye are justified in the name of the LordJesus, and by the Spirit of our God.
+And such were some of you: but ye are washed, but ye are sanctified, but ye are justified in the name of the LordJesus, and by the Spirit of our God.“

 Here we are all exhorted to have our character and conduct be free from the love of money, free from craving wealth and worldly possessions, free from greed, covetousness, and lust for material things. we are to be content with what God has given us, as well as our present circumstances and station in life.

 1 Timothy 6:6-10,”¶But godliness with contentment is great gain.
 For we brought nothing into [this] world, [and it is] certain we can carry nothing out.
 And having food and raiment let us be therewith content.
 But they that will be rich fall into temptation and a snare, and [into] many foolish and hurtful lusts, which drown men in destruction and perdition.
-For the love of money is the root of all evil: which while some coveted after, they have erred from the faith, and pierced themselves through with many sorrows.” and Jesus made clear in Matthew 16:26 (and Mark 8:36 & Luke 9:25) “For what is a man profited, if he shall gain the whole world, and lose his own soul? or what shall a man give in exchange for his soul?
+For the love of money is the root of all evil: which while some coveted after, they have erred from the faith, and pierced themselves through with many sorrows.” and Jesus made clear in Matthew 16:26 (and Mark 8:36 & Luke 9:25) “For what is a man profited, if he shall gain the whole world, and lose his own soul? or what shall a man give in exchange for his soul?“

 Romans 8:28, “And we know that all things work together for good to them that love God, to them who are the called according to [his] purpose.”